BLACKHAWK RAILWAY HISTORICAL SOCIETY

 New Lenox, IL

 Located on Metra's former Rock Island line, this 100-plus-year-old brick depot was in danger of demolition as the village wanted to hand over the land to a national drug store chain.
 However, thanks to community involvement, a last-minute effort to save the depot was successful and the depot was moved to a Konow's Corn Maze in nearby Homer Glen.
-Metra passengers will use trailer until a new depot is built in 2021.

 Picture